davidemaser/Fast-Template/README.md

 Introduction
 ------

-Fast is a flexible templating engine that uses common html/xml tag formatting to simplify the creation of complex components and data fed objects.
+Faster is a flexible templating engine that uses common html/xml tag formatting to simplify the creation of complex components and data fed objects.

-Fast uses special tags within an html page that allows the user to inject a template assignment or data call simply, without having to code or tweak an existing component or layout.
+Faster uses special tags within an html page that allows the user to inject a template assignment or data call simply, without having to code or tweak an existing component or layout.

-#### Fast Tags
+#### Faster Tags

-``<ft>Standard Fast tags</ft>``
+``<ft>Standard Faster tags</ft>``

-Standard Fast tags allow you to create basic template objects and render simple html and/or JSON.
+Standard Faster tags allow you to create basic template objects and render simple html and/or JSON.
 FT tags, contrary to FTX tags are not objects.
 The tag content is a string and is parsed as such.

-Below is a list of attributes that can be used in Fast Tags.
+Below is a list of attributes that can be used in Faster Tags.

 - class - defines the class to be assigned to the host
 - render - define a html object into which the content will be rendered (i.e div, section, nav...)